 Students must submit a note from the parent or guardian two (2) days before the absence to the building principal.
-The student will then be given a form to have each teacher sign.
-This form must be returned to the office at the end of the school day so that a copy for the attendance coordinator can be made.
-All assignments must be completed according to the Make-Up Work and Assignments policy on page 7.
+All assignments must be completed according to the Make-Up Work and Assignments policy.
 If these procedures are followed, the absence will be excused.
-Students are limited to five (5) pre-planned absences per semester.
 Please plan accordingly.
 These absences count in the total hours missed and are reflected in the excessive absence definition.